 This calls for wisdom.
 Let the person who has insight calculate the number of the beast, for it is the number of a man.
 That number is 666.
 Rev. 13:18

 Order of Events of the Last DaysWars, Rumors of Wars, Earthquakes, and Famines (Seals 1-4)

 The Martyrs Pray for Judgment and Revenge (5th.
-Seal) – The 144,000 are sealed
+Seal)

 – 1/3 of earth is burned up in world-wide drought (1st.
 Trumpet)